-- Create security groups in 7-2-1 Security Groups. - Grant access rights to security groups for windows and items within windows such as text boxes, lists, and grid columns in 7-2-1 Security Groups. - Grant job-level security to specific users in 7-2-2 User List. - Use the F7 key to display the Field Properties dialog box to set the individual security properties for a text box, list, check box, or grid column, as well as set security for certain menu commands from the main menus.
-You can also customize the window, set defaults in specific fields, and set system user prompts. - Create user names and passwords, and assign user names to security groups in 7-3-1 User List. - Create new companies in 7-1 Create New Company. - Make and save changes to the General Ledger in 1-8 General Ledger Setup. - Archive the accounting at the fiscal year-end in 1-6 Period/Fiscal Year Management. - Close payroll at the calendar year-end, which starts on 5-4-5 Close Payroll Year. - Restrict posting to specific accounting posting periods, for example, 4-2 Payable Invoices/Credits and other windows.
+- Create security groups in 7-2-1 Security Groups. - Grant access rights to security groups for windows and items within windows such as text boxes, lists, and grid columns in 7-2-1 Security Groups. - Grant to non-administrative users the right to open a company exclusively. - Grant job-level security to specific users in 7-2-2 User List. - Use the F7 key to display the Field Properties dialog box to set the individual security properties for a text box, list, check box, or grid column, as well as set security for certain menu commands from the main menus.
+You can also customize the window, set defaults in specific fields, and set system user prompts. - Create user names and passwords, and assign user names to security groups in 7-3-1 User List. - Create new companies in 7-1 Create New Company. - Make and save changes to the General Ledger in 1-8 General Ledger Setup. - Archive the accounting at the fiscal year-end using Archive Oldest Fiscal Year in Database Administration. - Archive payroll at the calendar year-end using Archive Payroll Data in Database Administration. - Restrict posting to specific accounting posting periods, for example, 4-2 Payable Invoices/Credits and other windows.